 - 1) Receivables from disposal of investment and interest receivable as of December 31, 2016 were due to the Company's disposal of financial assets measured at cost from the Company's exercising the option to sell back the shares under the agreement of the share transaction. - 2) Other receivables were the payment on behalf of others and rental receivable.

 10. OTHER FINANCIAL ASSETS - CURRENT

 December 31

-2016 2015
+2017 2016

-Time deposits with original maturity more than three months Restricted assets - current \$ - 5,000 \$ 229,775 45,360
+Restricted assets - current \$ 5,000 \$ 5,000

-\$ 5,000 \$ 275,135